2ndQuadrant/pglogical/README.md

         dsn := 'host=providerhost port=5432 dbname=db'
     );

+Add all tables in `public` schema to the `default` replication set.

+	SELECT pglogical.replication_set_add_all_tables('default', ARRAY['public']);

-Optionally you can also create replication sets and add tables to them (see [Replication sets](#replication-sets)).
+Optionally you can also create additional replication sets and add tables to them (see [Replication sets](#replication-sets)).
 It's usually better to create replication sets beforehand.

-Once the provider node is setup, subscribers can be subscribed to it:
+Once the provider node is setup, subscribers can be subscribed to it.
+First the subscriber node must be created:

     SELECT pglogical.create_node(
         node_name := 'subscriber1',
         dsn := 'host=thishost port=5432 dbname=db'
     );

+And finally on the subscriber node you can create the subscription which will start synchronization and replication process in the background:

     SELECT pglogical.create_subscription(
         subscription_name := 'subscription1',
         provider_dsn := 'host=providerhost port=5432 dbname=db'
     );
-(run this on the subscriber node)

 ### Node management